griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 .. program-output:: pvacseq create_peptide_ordering_form -h

-This tool combines several downstream steps to streamline the process of generating a final peptide ordering form with color-coded annotations.
-It incorporates protein sequence extraction, manufacturability assessments, 51mer peptide creation, and visual peptide annotation into a single command.
-This command is especially useful after candidate selection has been performed in pVACview and exported to an aggregated TSV file.
-It is designed to assist in preparing long peptides (typically 51-mers) for synthesis based on strong binding short epitopes.
+This tool generates a comprehensive peptide ordering package from pVACseq results in a single step.
+It streamlines the preparation of long peptides (typically 51-mers) for synthesis by combining protein sequence extraction, manufacturability assessment, peptide annotation, and visualization into one workflow.
+The output includes peptide FASTA files, manufacturability reports, and color-coded Excel summaries that highlight binding strength, sequence properties, and variant context.

 This command replaces the need to run the ``generate_protein_fasta``, ``generate_reviews_files``, and ``color_peptides51mer`` scripts separately.
-The output includes the following three files:
+The output includes the following files:

 .. list-table::